Mission & History

 A Short History of Gulfshore Playhouse

-In 2016, Gulfshore Playhouse announced a $10-million matching gift from philanthropists and long-time benefactors of the theatre, Patty and Jay Baker.
-This extraordinary gift ignited an ongoing, multi-million-dollar capital campaign.
-In 2017, Gulfshore Playhouse purchased a 3-acre parcel of land at the gateway to downtown Naples, and in 2018 announced the engagement of H3/Arquitectonica, the architectural firm responsible for the design of the new, state-of-the-art, Tony Award-winning professional theatre and education center.
+In 2016 Gulfshore Playhouse announced a $10-million matching gift from philanthropists and long-time benefactors of the theatre, Patty and Jay Baker.
+This extraordinary gift ignited a multi-million-dollar Capital Campaign designed to build a state-of-the-art Tony Award-winning professional theatre and education center.